sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-es5/build-apps-workflow-es5.md

     ![Add data variable](data-var-add.png)

-3. Click on the new variable, and open the logic pane by click on **Create sales order** at the bottom of the page.
+3. Click on the new variable, and open the logic pane by clicking **Create sales order** at the bottom of the page.

     ![Open logic canvas](data-var-logic.png)